aasemgar7i/alx-low_level_programming/0x02-functions_nested_loops/README.md

 100-times_table.c is a function that prints the n times table, starting with 0.
 101-natural.c is a program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.
-102-fibonacci.c is a program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line
+102-fibonacci.c is a program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line 103-fibonacci.c is a program that finds and prints the sum of the even-valued terms of the Fibonacci suite under 4000000, followed by a new line.

+104-fibonacci.c is a program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line.